PT 103 Logo

 Depth Charge Rack Type C roll-off.

-Smoke Generator Mark 3, will lay about 3 miles of smoke at top speed.
+Smoke Generator Various types, will lay about 3 miles of smoke at top speed.

 They were filled with titanium tetrachloride which combines with water or humidity to make large volumes of titanium dioxide (dense white) pigmented smoke.
 Also produced was hydrochloric acid so care had to be used in its handling.